Muhlex/iw4x-ttt/docs/TTT.md

 The Flashbang is equivalent to the one in the base game:
 It temporarily blinds and deafens targets, looking into or standing inside of the explosion.

-The Flashbang can be used to clear rooms, or to disorient groups of players.
+The Flashbang can be used to clear rooms, or to disorient a group of players.

 <details>
 	<summary>🎥 <b>Demo Video</b></summary>